michivo/buergerchain/dev.md

 The *tokenstore* does not provide a user interface, it only serves as an API for the client and server side of project *application*.
 Once a voter registers for a voting, a set of so called tokens is generated that is later used when casting a vote.
 These tokens and all data associated with them is stored and administered by project *tokenstore*.
-The exact process of token generation, signing and validation is described (TODO).
+The exact process of token generation, signing and validation is described [here](tokens.md).

 ### Tools & environment
 - Node.js/npm